eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 The write-specific obligations — single write authority, changelog, owning the transaction — apply to whichever parts of an operation change state.
 A pure read or search uses the same layering, with the parser validating any external input and the operation layer querying rather than writing.

+Sometimes there is nothing left for the operation layer to do.
+Because a parser resolves the references it validates, a fetch-by-identifier has already produced its own result by the time parsing is done: the entity the response is built from.
+Such an operation gets no operation service — the application service maps what the parser resolved.
+An operation service earns its place by carrying out work the parse did not: a query with criteria, a fetch of associations, a projection, or any write.

 Background jobs and internal process orchestration are not request-driven operations of this kind and are not forced into this exact shape, though the same principles (pure vs. impure, API-neutral core, mappers for translation) still guide them.

 ---